 SUCCESS STORY

-Understand how Linus prepared customer support for the months of highest demand, scaled with quality, and transformed a reactive operation into a more stable structure with the help of AI.
+Understand how Linus prepared its customer service for the months of highest demand, scaled with quality, and transformed a reactive operation into a more stable structure with the help of AI.

 Metric | Result |